BrianWill/pigeon/docs/go-pigeon-reference.md

 Strings (`Str`) have additional operators related to slices.
 The default string value is `""` (an empty string).

-Whereas DynamicPigeon has just one type of number, StaticPigeon has three:
+Whereas DynamicPigeon has just one type of number, GoPigeon has three:

 - 64-bit signed integers (`I`)
 - 8-bit unsigned integers (`Byte`)